-Mount Lafayette via Old Bridle Path is a 8 mile moderately trafficked loop trail located near Franconia, NH that features beautiful wild flowers and is rated as difficult.
+Mount Lafayette via Old Bridle Path is a 8 mile moderately trafficked loop trail located near Franconia, New Hampshire that features beautiful wild flowers and is rated as difficult.
 The trail is primarily used for hiking and walking and is accessible year-round.
 Dogs are also able to use this trail but must be kept on leash.

 dogs on leash